zjryan/e8vm/motivation.md

 - Toolchains needs no setup.
 Code compiles and runs inside browser with one click.
 - Documentations are only for explaining the non-obvious

-So that people can start reading.
+Algorithms might still hard to understand, but at least people can start reading, from the files that depends on nothing.

 ## Near future plan (2 years)